richard-hgs/infinity-os/README.md

 - Features:
   - ✅ Architecture x86;
-  - ✅ Simple file system to load second stage and kernel during boot process;
-  - ✅ Boot process usign two stages in assembly;
+  - ✅ Boot process usign a single stage in assembly;
   - ✅ Vga Text mode 80x25;
     - ✅ Print text on screen;
     - ✅ Scroll content up on last line reached and is full filled;